sabeechen/hassio-google-drive-backup/README.md

     >   "generational_days": 3,
     >   "generational_weeks": 4
     > ```
+*   **exclude_folders** (default: None): When set, excludes the comma separated list of folders by creating a partial snapshot.
+*   **exclude_addons** (default: None): When set, excludes the comma separated list of addons by creating a partial snapshot.
+    > #### Example: Create partial snapshots with no folders and no configurator add-on
+    > ```json
+    >   "exclude_folders": "homeassistant,ssl,share,addons/local",
+    >   "exclude_addons": "core_configurator"
+    > ```
+        Note: folders and add-ons must be identified by their 'slug' name.
+Its recommended to use the "Settings" dialog within the add-on web UI to configure partial snapshots since these names are esoteric and hard to find.

 ## FAQ
 ### How will I know this will be there when I need it?